UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

     (firstNumber + secondNumber)

 This is the first expression we've come across that uses inputs.
 And those inputs are... expressions.
-That's right, we're talking about "inception" right here.
-Expressions inside expressions.
+That's right, expressions inside expressions.
 That's how all of programming is done.

-Here are some examples:
+Here are some examples using numbers for those expressions:

     (1 + 2);
     (53.2 + 95.5);
     (53 + -22);

-But we can get trickier.
+But we can get trickier!

     ((42 + 12) + 24);